ufal/ParlaStats/documentation/ProgDoc.md

                 - `table` - A string representation of the table constructed from `result` JSON.
         - **`__qraph_results()`**
             - A method for constructing a bar chart from json response.
-            - Only used by clinet in interactive mode.
+            - Only used by client in interactive mode.
             - Uses `matplotlib.pyplot` to construct the bar chart.
             - *parameters:*
                 - `description` - A description section of the query, that produced the results being graphed.
                 - `result` - the json result obtained from the server.
         - **`run_specific()`**
             - A method for running a singular specific query.
-            - Uses `__process_query()` method to obtain the results for the specific query and `__adjust_results()` method to fomrat it for printing.
+            - Uses `__process_query()` method to obtain the results for the specific query and `__adjust_results()` method to format it for printing.
             - *parameters:*
                 - `specific_query` - Path to the specific query JSON file (`str`)
         - **`run()`**
             - A main method of the Client.
             - Iterates over all json files in the `QueryDir` directory and processes each query file one at a time.
-            - Then, based on the `interactive` flag, prints the table formed from the JSON response obtained from the server or offers user the option of constructing the bar chart from the obtained results using the `__graph_resuts()` method.
+            - Then, based on the `interactive` flag, prints the table formed from the JSON response obtained from the server or offers user the option of constructing the bar chart from the obtained results using the `__graph_results()` method.
             - Also capable of storing the results to text files if the `target_dir` is set.
 ## 4. Used external tools
 ### 4.1 Database tools